GeanoFee/GeanoFee/README.md

 # Hi there, I'm Geano 👋

-I'm a FoundryVTT developer dedicated to **cinematic immersion** and **deep workflow automation**.
-I build tools that handle the technical heavy lifting, so Game Masters and players can focus on the story.
+I'm a **Verified Foundry VTT Developer** dedicated to breaking the boundaries of virtual tabletop immersion.
+From high-performance engine optimizations to non-euclidean spatial geometry, I build tools that transform how stories are told.

 ---

-## 🛠️ My FoundryVTT Modules
+## 🚀 My Verified Foundry VTT Modules
+*All modules below are officially listed in the Foundry VTT Package Directory.*

 ### 🎵 Immersive Audio
 * **[Geano's SoundScape Realism](https://github.com/GeanoFee/geanos-soundscape-realism)**: An overhaul of Foundry's audio engine.
 Features real-time acoustic occlusion (muffling) and procedural reverb zones calculated via multithreaded raycasting.